 Unveiling ceremonies are always held.
 These occasions, where possible attended by descendants, friends and colleagues of the person being commemorated, and are often memorable, emotional events.

-In all, it can take up to a year from the initial suggestion to the erection of a plaque.
+In all, it can take up to two years from the initial suggestion to the erection of a plaque.

 The presence of a plaque does not afford a building any statutory protection; it has, for example, no connection with listing.
 Plaques that have been removed in the course of redevelopment or renovation are recovered and replaced later in the same or an alternative location.